Jim Drechsler, PA-C

 - Physician Assistant Training – MEDEX Northwest, UW School of Medicine

 Prior to becoming a PA-C, Jim spent eight years as a firefighter and a paramedic.
-Jim went on to graduate from the University of Washington with a Bachelor of Science in Clinical Health and worked in family practice in St. Helens, Oregon.
+Jim went on to graduate from the University of Washington with a Bachelor of Science in clinical health and worked in family practice in St. Helens, Ore.

-Dreschler says it was his passion for service and care that drew him to SCCA.
+Jim says it was his passion for service and care that drew him to SCCA.
 “Medicine to me is much more than a job.
 I wake up every morning excited to go to work.”
-Jim attributes his attitude to the dynamic environment of working with a multidisciplinary team as well as being able to have a lasting impact on the lives of every patient he works with.
+Jim attributes his attitude to the dynamic environment of working with a multidisciplinary team as well as the ability to have a lasting impact on the life of every patient he works with.

 It was the unique challenges faced by both patient and provider that made Jim decide to pursue a career in cancer care.
 “I find it a privilege to be entrusted to walk alongside those who are fighting this disease with hope and honesty.”
 Jim also values his ability to promote better screening methods that lead to safer and more effective cancer treatments.